Scalable high-fidelity and near-deterministic preparation of large photon-number states: Model and Protocol

-where $|\Psi_N\rangle = |\psi_q(\boldsymbol{\varphi})\rangle \otimes |N\rangle$ denotes the ideal disentangled target state.
-This variational formulation enables efficient optimization of multi-pulse controls and naturally generalizes the single-pulse JC approach to a richer, more flexible control landscape that attains higher fidelity at significantly shorter evolution times.
+where $|\Psi_N(\bm{\varphi})\rangle = |\psi_q(\bm{\varphi})\rangle\otimes|N\rangle$ denotes the ideal disentangled target state.
+This variational formulation naturally generalizes the single-pulse JC approach to a richer multi-pulse control landscape and enables efficient numerical optimization of composite sequences.